Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Conclusion

 \section{Conclusion}

-We have reported a series of statistical results on the distribution of waiting times for sea level variations in the Port of Trieste using open-source data processing tools and a publicly available data set that covers more than a century of measurements.
-We find that the aforementioned distribution is highly impacted by the value of the $\delta$ sea level threshold and we observe a clear transition from an effectively scale-free distribution for small values of $\delta$, {\it i.e.}, up to 15 cm, to an exponential-like distribution for large values of $\delta$, {\it i.e.}, 100 cm and more.
-This transition does not reflect a mere quantitative change in the shape of the distribution of waiting times, but a qualitative one, as the exponential distribution has the remarkable property of being memoryless.
-As we do not yet have simple models that describe the sea level dynamics we cannot offer a full picture of the underlying physical process behind the change in the distribution, but our results clearly show that there is a qualitative change from small to large values of $\delta$.
+We have reported a series of statistical results on the distribution of waiting times for sea level variations in the Port of Trieste using open-source data processing tools and a publicly available dataset that covers more than a century of measurements.
+Using a definition of waiting times akin to that largely used in econophysics, we find two distinct regimes corresponding to small and large values of the $\delta$ threshold, respectively.
+In the case of small values of $\delta$ the observed distributions of waiting times are scale-free-like, independent of the pre-processing of the raw data, while for large values of $\delta$ the shape of the distribution depends strongly on how the raw data is processed.
+Computing the distributions of waiting times using only the raw data yields exponential-like distributions, while a pre-processing that smooths our periodic components up to a period of 29.5 days results in Pareto-Tsallis distributions.

-We have tested the robustness of our results against imprecision in the recorded sea level values, as well as against changes coming from the inclusion/exclusion of the historical measurements.
-Our results show that the reported distributions are very robust and remain effectively unchanged for simulated errors many times higher than the imprecision mentioned in the description of the data set.
-Please note that the error bars in the left panel of Fig. \ref{fig:par_dep} come from the imprecision of the fit and are not related to the potential imprecision of the data.
-Finally, let us mention that the reported distribution of waiting times are almost identical across the individual main periods included in the data set, {\it i.e.}, 1905--1938 and 1939--2023, for small values of $\delta$, while for large values of $\delta$, when the observed distributions are exponential-like, one notices small differences in the fine structure of the distribution curves for long waiting times.